arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 - [Nano 33 BLE Sense](/hardware/nano-33-ble-sense)
 - [Nano 33 BLE Sense Rev2](/hardware/nano-33-ble-sense-rev2)

 You can install this package in the board manager by searching for "**Arduino Mbed OS Nano Boards**".
-For detailed instructions, see the [Installing a Core section](#installing-a-core).
+For detailed instructions, see the [Installing a Board Package section](#installing-a-board-package).

 For source code and reporting issues, please visit the official GitHub repository: